-- an additional 5 minutes.
+- Hair Follicle Collection: All participants will be selected for hair follicle collection for an additional 5 minutes.
 Ten hairs are plucked from the scalp, inserted in a vial and frozen at -80C. - Nasal Brushing: All participants will be selected for nasal brushing for an additional 5-10 minutes.
 A polyester-tipped flexible soft brush is inserted into one of the participant's nostrils via a nasal speculum, then rotated 180 degrees and withdrawn.
 The procedure will be repeated once.
 After swabbing, the brush is cut off, the swab is placed in a vial and frozen at -80C. - Environmental Exposures Questionnaire: Data on home characteristics and environmental exposures will be collected.
 The daily check-in will take up to 15 minutes to complete.